 Baguàzhang ( 八卦掌 ), often referred to as "bagua" in short, is characterized by balanced, fluid, and circular movement.
 A practitioner can made sudden changes of direction without disturbing his or her balance and can find spiral paths around or through an opponent's force.

 I continue to practice elements of Gao lineage baguàzhang, focusing on circle walking, single palm change, and the 8 big palms (pre-heaven practice).
-I also practice the 64 linear tactics (post-heaven practice) of Gao lineage baguàzhang and elements of baguà staff.
+I also practice a subset of the 64 linear tactics (post-heaven practice) of Gao lineage baguàzhang and elements of baguà staff.
 I have recieved corrections from both Paul Cote and Su Dong Chen on my Gao bagua practice.

 In 2006, Bob introduced me to Paul Cote and the Yin Cheng Gong Fa (YCGF) organization, where I learned elements of Yin, Liu, and Cheng style baguàzhang.
 I have subsequently become dedicated to learning Yin style Bagua as taught within YCGF by Zhang Yun.
 I consider the 64 palm changes of Yin style baguàzhang to be my primary baguàzhang practice.
 I also practice Cheng style 8 mother palms, the linear baguàzhang of Liu Dekuan, and baguà jien (straight sword).

 Xingyiquán ( 形意拳 ), often referred to as "xingyi" in short, is characterized by stability and short range explosive power.
 To outward appearance, it has a smaller curriculum than baguàzhang or many jujutsu styles, but each teaching is meant to convey an idea and ability to the practitioner, and develop a particular aspect of trained force (jin).
 This ability can be expressed in a variety of ways, spontaneously, during combat, making xingyiquán a versitile and powerful form of boxing.